DC goes for the laughs in One-Star Squadron

 How this series somehow avoids Blue Beetle and Booster Gold, we'll be shocked.

-DC says One-Star Squadron #1 is packed with "heart, heroism, and humor" and should be relatable to anyone who's ever worked an "embarrassing, mind-numbing, or menial job," which the publisher assumes is everyone.
+DC's announcement describes One-Star Squadron #1 as packed with "heart, heroism, and humor" and should be relatable to anyone who's ever worked an "embarrassing, mind-numbing, or menial job," which the publisher assumes is everyone.

 It doesn't look like One-Star Squadron will ever be considered for Newsarama's list of the best superhero teams of all time, but that seems to be the whole point.